-- \blacksquare smaller number of particles \rightarrow fewer interactions to compute - Iong integration time step due to large masses of beads 25 fe with Martini (i.e. 100 fe effectively are below) - 25 fs with Martini (i.e. 100 fs effectively, see below) - FF often constructed for use with faster simulation algorithms e.g. cut-off for electrostatics with Martini - smaller number of DOF → smoother free energy surfaces → fewer barriers → acceleration of all processes (by a factor of 3 to 8 for Martini, but not uniformly! factor of 4 for acceleration of diffusion in water)
+- \blacksquare smaller number of particles \rightarrow fewer interactions to compute - Iong integration time step due to large masses of beads 25 fa with Martini (i.e. 100 fa affactively and halve) - 25 fs with Martini (i.e. 100 fs effectively, see below) - FF often constructed for use with faster simulation algorithms e.g. cut-off for electrostatics with Martini - smaller number of DOF → smoother free energy surfaces → fewer barriers → acceleration of all processes (by a factor of 3 to 8 for Martini, but not uniformly! factor of 4 for acceleration of diffusion in water)